mirror/vbox/doc/ReadMe-Solaris.txt

 You should uninstall BOTH the VirtualBox base package as well as the VirtualBox kernel interface package before installing the new ones.

-Please refer to the "Uninstallation" section at the end of this document for how the details.
+Please refer to the "Uninstallation" section at the end of this document for the details.

 Installing: